-At the Helen F. Graham Cancer Center, Dr. Mulligan remained on staff until September of 2012 at which time his talent was pursued to build the Thoracic Surgical Oncology Service at Centra Alan B. Pearson Regional Cancer Center in Virginia.
-After successfully completing this task, in November 2014, for which he was recruited, Dr. Mulligan returned to Christiana Care’s Helen F. Graham Cancer Center where he assumed his current post as chief.
+At the Helen F. Graham Cancer Center & Research Institute, Dr. Mulligan remained on staff until September of 2012 at which time his talent was pursued to build the Thoracic Surgical Oncology Service at Centra Alan B. Pearson Regional Cancer Center in Virginia.
+After successfully completing this task, in November 2014, for which he was recruited, Dr. Mulligan returned to Christiana Care’s Helen F. Graham Cancer Center & Research Institute where he assumed his current post as chief.

 Other Interests & Specialties: Treatment of both malignant and non-malignant diseases relative to the lungs, mediastinum, chest wall, esophagus, thymus, diaphragm, video-assisted thoracoscopic surgery (VATS) and thoracic malignancies.